suhailshergill/extensible-effects/README.md

 ### The Exception Effect

 The exception effect adds the possibility to exit a computation preemptively with an exception.
+Note that the exceptions from this library are handled by the programmer and have nothing to do with exceptions thrown inside the Haskell run-time.

 ```haskell
 throwError :: Member (Exc e) r => e -> Eff r a
 runError :: Eff (Exc e ': r) a -> Eff r (Either e a)
 ```

 An exception can be thrown using the `throwError` function.
 Its return type is `Eff r a` with an arbitrary type `a`.
 When handling the effect, the result-type changes to `Either e a` instead of just `a`.
-This indicates how the effect is handled: The return is either
+This indicates how the effect is handled: The returned value is either the thrown exception or the value returned.

 ### The State Effect